Leaderboard

 -

-I don't have a question, just wanted to post a brief "ode" to my Sony MZ-R90 which I got, unexpectedly, as a birthday present in 2000.
-It transformed portable audio for me, but six short months later, my MZ-R90 was stolen by an opportunistic thief.
-Not long after that, I moved on to MP3 players, but just recently I have been reminiscing wistfully about that beautiful little piece of music technology.
+I don't have a question, just wanted to post a brief homage to my Sony MZ-R90 which I got, unexpectedly, as a birthday present in 2000.
+It transformed portable audio for me, but unfortunately, six short months later, my MZ-R90 was stolen by an opportunistic thief.
+Not long after that, I moved on from MD to MP3 players, but just recently I've been reminiscing wistfully about that beautiful little piece of music technology.
 I had the black version, and I think the industrial design is really magnificent.2 points

 -